KirtiKharb/data-512/data-512-a1/README.md

 #### Step 3: Data Analysis

-We plot a timeseries graph for the three traffic metrics from January 1 2008 to September 30 2020 with different line styles (to separate pagecounts from pageviews) and colors (to separate the three tarffic metrics, i.e., mobile, desktop and total)
+We plot a timeseries graph for the three traffic metrics from January 1 2008 to August 31 2020 with different line styles (to separate pagecounts from pageviews) and colors (to separate the three tarffic metrics, i.e., mobile, desktop and total)

 ![Visualization](./english-wikipedia-views-2008-2020.jpg)